albarkeo/auto-question-formatter/README.md

 ### Allowed Variations
 It should work with most enters and line breaks.
 Tabs are consider as a potential new line and therefore option or answer for the question.

+Written by Alex Barnes-Keoghan